Blog

 Responsibilities:

-- Conduct phishing simulations and role-based training for compliance.
+- Conduct phishing simulations and monitor training completion.

 Human error is one of the biggest causes of compliance failures.
 A strong training program can reduce security risks and strengthen organizational awareness.